paulgaspardo/poppyio/README.md

 and [Twitter Web Intents](https://dev.twitter.com/web/intents) would count as poppies (although they don't use Poppy I/O).

-The idea of Poppy I/O is to define a common API that lets allow client apps work with any number of poppies without modification, and beyond that decouple clients and services to such an extent that users themselves are able to pick the poppy they want - basically what [Web Intents](https://github.com/PaulKinlan/WebIntents) hoped to accomplish.
+Since poppies handle all the complicated parts of integrating with a service, they can present a very simple API to client applications.
+The idea of Poppy I/O is that that these APIs are so simple, we can create common APIs for any poppy to implement, allowing client apps to work any number of poppies.

+And if a client app can work with any random poppy implementing the right API, *why not let the user pick the poppy?*

+Poppy I/O is [Web Intents](https://github.com/PaulKinlan/WebIntents) 2.0 😎

-Here's what `poppyio` looks like.
+Here's what it looks like.

 ```html
 <button id='pickButton'>Pick Photo</button>